mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - For the elliptical shell of integrated peaks, the background is correct when plotting with varying background thicknesses
 - Fixed a bug which occurred when switching to a log scale in sliceviewer with negative data.
 - Fixed a bug that use wrong help links in certain interfaces
+- Fixed a bug that would not let the user input the bounding box of a shape in the instrument viewer.

 :ref:`Release 6.1.0 <v6.1.0>`